mdfranz/cheetsheetz/booklist.md

 - Rich & Janos, _Skunkworks_ (Little Brown, 1994)

 # Organizational Culture & Transformation
-- Barno & Bensahel, _Adaptation under Fire: How Militaries Change in Wartime_ (Oxford, 2020)
+- Barno & Bensahel, _Adaptation under Fire: How Militaries Change in Wartime_
 - Fussell & Goodyear & McChrystal, _One Mission: How Leaders Build a Team of Teams_
 - Goldratt, _The Goal: A Process of Ongoing Improvement_ (North River, 2004)
 - Helfland, _Dynamic Reteaming: The Art & Wisdom of Changing Teams_